CSCfi/csc-user-guide/docs/apps/arcgis.md

 -   ArcGIS Developer Subscription
 -   ArcGIS Premium Apps
 -   Virtual Campus courses
--   Finnish road and street dataset by Esri Finland.
-It is meant for using with ArcGIS Desktop or Pro, and enables routing and geocoding.
+-   [Finnish road and street dataset by Esri Finland](https://wiki.eduuni.fi/display/cscjemma/Accessible+for+ArcGIS+consortium+members).
+It is meant for routing and geocoding.
 This dataset is based on Digiroad, but includes several corrections and enhancements.
-[Additional information and data download].

 Most of the software products are available for *unlimited* number of users.
 ArcGIS may be used for teaching, research or in limited amounts for administrative work.
 Use for commercial purposes is forbidden.